cose-wg/HPKE/draft-ietf-cose-hpke.md

 ~~~
 {: #cddl-hpke title="CDDL for HPKE-based COSE_Encrypt Structure"}

 The COSE_recipient_outer structure shown in {{cddl-hpke}} includes the
 encrypted CEK (in the encCEK structure) and the COSE_recipient_inner structure,
 also shown in {{cddl-hpke}}, contains the ephemeral public key
 (in the unprotected structure).

 ## HPKE Encryption with SealBase

 The SealBase(pkR, info, aad, pt) function is used to encrypt a plaintext pt to
 a recipient's public key (pkR).

-For use in this specification, the plaintext
+IMPORTANT: For use in this specification, the plaintext "pt" passed into the
-"pt" passed into the SealBase is the CEK.
-The CEK is a random byte sequence of
+SealBase is the CEK.
+The CEK is a random byte sequence of length appropriate
-length appropriate for the encryption algorithm selected in layer 0.
-For example,
+for the encryption algorithm selected in layer 0.
+For example, AES-128-GCM
-AES-128-GCM requires a 16 byte key and the CEK would therefore be 16 bytes long.
+requires a 16 byte key and the CEK would therefore be 16 bytes long.

 The "info" parameter can be used to influence the generation of keys and the
 "aad" parameter provides additional authenticated data to the AEAD algorithm
 in use.
 If successful, SealBase() will output a ciphertext "ct" and an encapsulated
 key "enc".
 The content of enc is the ephemeral public key.

 The content of the info parameter is based on the 'COSE_KDF_Context' structure,
 which is detailed in {{cddl-cose-kdf}}.

-## HPKE Decryption with Open
+## HPKE Decryption with OpenBase

 The recipient will use the OpenBase(enc, skR, info, aad, ct) function with the enc and
 ct parameters received from the sender.
 The "aad" and the "info" parameters are obtained
 via the context of the usage.

 The OpenBase function will, if successful, decrypt "ct".
 When decrypted, the result
 will be the CEK.
-The CK is the symmetric key used to decrypt the ciphertext in the
+The CK is the symmetric key used to decrypt the ciphertext in layer 0
-COSE_Encrypt structure.
+of the COSE_Encrypt structure.

 ## Info Structure

 This specification re-uses the context information structure defined in
 {{RFC8152}} for use with the HPKE algorithm.
 This payload becomes the content
 of the info parameter for the HPKE functions.
 For better readability of this specification
 the COSE_KDF_Context structure is repeated in {{cddl-cose-kdf}}.

 ~~~
    PartyInfo = (